level11th/southbridge-website/content/docs/guide/compose.md

 weight: 3
 ---

-you can use docker compose for define deployment specs instead of docker run. this method is recommended. below are examples:
+You can use Docker Compose to define deployment specifications instead of using docker run.
+This method is recommended.
+Below are some examples:

 ### Application
 `app.yaml`